AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/install-r-rstudio.md

 #### Using the RStudio Server

 To access the RStudio Server, the server must be running.
-You can start and stop the server by running the following lines in Ubuntu terminal.
+You can start and stop the server by running the following lines in the Ubuntu terminal.
-We recommend that you stop the server after each coding session:

 - Start RStudio Server